InspiringGroup-Lab/Brain-on-Switch/README.md

 The repository of paper "Brain-on-Switch: Towards Advanced Intelligent Network Data Plane via NN-Driven Traffic Analysis at Line-Speed", published in USENIX NSDI 2024.

 # Status
-The source code will be released soon!
+A README of the source code will be released soon!

 # Contact
 Please post a Github issue if you have any questions.